 While the three shorts that make up Natasha Nighty’s Boudoir of Blood aren’t anything special, they aren’t quite “shot on video stinkers” either.
 They’re about as good as the segments of some of the anthology films like Alien Zone/House of the Dead that played on Up All Night back in the day.
 The real fun comes from the commercials.

-Each of Natasha Nighty’s Boudoir of Blood’s segments has a commercial break and we get all manner of blood soaked previews films that somebody should make and commercials for phone sex and dating lines.
+Each of Natasha Nighty’s Boudoir of Blood’s segments has a commercial break and we get all manner of blood-soaked previews for films that somebody should make and commercials for phone sex and dating lines.
 They’re full of familiar faces, and other body parts, from Dilynn Fawn Harvey (Clownado, The Final Caller), Rebecca Rinehart (Sharks of the Corn, Faces of the Dead) and Mel Heflin (Hunters, Teacher Shortage) among others.

 Some of them, such as the necro-themed 1-900-Ded-Fuck are quite funny.
 Standouts among the trailers and other commercials include Silken Smoothie, Demon Fighting Pimp by Derek Slaton, QBert Styles Film Reviewer by Shawn C. Phillips (Theatre of the Deranged) and a drug PSA by Maximillian Hatcher.